Course Descriptions Component

 This component automatically draws content from a central database of senate-approved course descriptions.
 The same content is also displayed from SFU's Official Academic Calendar.
 When a current course title and course number are typed into the component, the course description will automatically load onto the page.

 You can add a Course Descriptions component if you want your readers to know what main concepts and theories will be covered by students.

 Examples of Course Descriptions component usage

 Communication and Social Change

 An introduction to the forms, theories and institutions of communication as they relate to broader social change, with a focus on the political, economic and regulatory shifts characterizing Canadian and transnational media systems.
 This course is required for a major, honours or minor in communication.

-The phenomenon of organic evolution, and the major forces leading to changes in allele frequencies over time, i.e. natural selection and genetic drift.
-Topics include adaptation, speciation, the origin of life, and the major evolutionary trends over geological time.
-Students with credit for BISC 400 may not take this course for further credit.
-Prerequisite: BISC 202 with a grade of C- or better.
+The phenomenon of organic evolution, and the major processes leading to changes in allele frequencies over time, namely mutation, migration, genetic drift and natural selection.
+Topics include evolutionary genetics, adaptation, sexual selection, the origin of life, speciation, and the major evolutionary trends over geological time.
+Prerequisite: BISC 202 with a minimum grade of C-.
 Recommended: BISC 204.